pikepdf/pikepdf/docs/tutorial.rst

 Retrieving pages
 ----------------

-The Root object provides data on the overall document, and it exposes pages.
+The /Root object provides data on the overall document, and it exposes pages.
 However, sometimes PDFs organize their pages in a complex hierarchy.
-Because this isn't always present, code that manipulates pages through the Root object will be fragile.
+Because this isn't always present, code that manipulates pages through the /Root object will be fragile.

 Instead, use the :attr:`pikepdf.PDF.pages` accessor.